stangri/docs.openwrt.melmac.net/pbr/README.md

 4.  <a name="footnote4"> </a> The service does **NOT** support the "killswitch" router mode (where there is no firewall forwarding from `lan` interface to `wan` interface, so if you stop the VPN tunnel, you have no Internet connection).
 For proper operation, leave all the default OpenWrt `network` and `firewall` settings for `lan` and `wan` intact.

-5.  <a name="footnote5"> </a> When using the `adguardhome.ipset`, `dnsmasq.ipset` or `dnsmasq.nftset` option, please make sure to flush the DNS cache of the local devices, otherwise domain policies may not work until you do.
+5.  <a name="footnote5"> </a> When using the `dnsmasq.nftset` option, please make sure to flush the DNS cache of the local devices, otherwise domain policies may not work until you do.
 If you're not sure how to flush the DNS cache (or if the device/OS doesn't offer an option to flush its DNS cache), reboot your local devices when starting to use the service and/or when connecting data-capable device to your WiFi.

 6.  <a name="footnote6"> </a> When using the policies targeting physical devices, you may need to make sure you have the following packages installed: `kmod-br-netfilter`, `kmod-ipt-physdev` and `iptables-mod-physdev`.
 Also, if your physical device is a part of the bridge, you may have to set `net.bridge.bridge-nf-call-iptables` to `1` in your `/etc/sysctl.conf`.

-7.  <a name="footnote7"> </a> If you're using domain names in the `dest_addr` option of the policy, it is recommended to use `adguardhome.ipset`, `dnsmasq.ipset` or `dnsmasq.nftset` options for `resolver_set`.
+7.  <a name="footnote7"> </a> If you're using domain names in the `dest_addr` option of the policy, it is recommended to use `dnsmasq.nftset` options for `resolver_set`.
 Otherwise, the domain name will be resolved when the service starts up and the resolved IP address(es) will be added to an apropriate set or an `iptables` or `nft` rule.
-Resolving a number of domains on start is a time consuming operation, while using the `adguardhome.ipset`, `dnsmasq.ipset` or `dnsmasq.nftset` options allows transparent and fast addition of the correct domain IP addresses to the apropriate set on DNS request or when resolver is idle.
+Resolving a number of domains on start is a time consuming operation, while using the `dnsmasq.nftset` options allows transparent and fast addition of the correct domain IP addresses to the apropriate set on DNS request or when resolver is idle.

 8.  <a name="footnote8"> </a> When service is started, it subscribes to the supported interfaces updates thru the PROCD.
 While I was never able to reproduce the issue, some customers report that this method doesn't always work in which case you may want to [set up iface hotplug script](#AWordAboutInterfaceHotplugScript) to reload service when the relevant interface(s) are updated.